Toggle menu

 Roker Pier is currently closed to the public.

-Further updates will be possible once the repairs are underway.
-The council apologise for any disappointment or inconvenience arising from the ongoing closure, but public safety remains our priority.
+The council apologizes for any disappointment or inconvenience caused by the continued closure, but public safety remains the top priority.

 The original lantern was gas powered, emitting a 45,000 candlepower reflected beam reputedly visible for over 15 miles out to sea.
 Once complete, the pier extended 2000ft (609.60m) out to sea.